kam1tsur3/2020_CTF/nullcon/pwn/KiDPwN/README.md

 And I found it(at 0x202e3).

 Using this gadget, I overwrote lower 2bytes of the return address.
-So we have to do bruteforce attack against 4bits.
+So we have to do a bruteforce attack against 4bits.

-The following memory dump is captured on my local enviroment using libc-2.27.so.
+The following memory dump is captured in my local environment using libc-2.27.so.
 So the address of libc\_start\_main\_ret is different from contest server's one.

 In the dump: